-new Uldo-gun, saying "the area where the islands are located should be about 80 ri in length and 50 ri in width."
-The name Dokdo that first appeared as the written name for Takeshima in the magistrate's report had not existed in any Korean records until then, and despite the fact that newspapers and other media had carried stories on the magistrate's report and the directive from the Empire of Korea's Ministry of Home Affairs, there were no Korean references to Dokdo immediately afterwards.
-Even after Korea was annexed by Japan, the issue of territorial rights was raised with regard to another island, Tsushima, but in the records relating to the issue of Ulleungdo's ownership, there is nothing referring to Takeshima.
-This is further underlined by the fact that even among independence campaigners and members of the Korean diaspora living in the United States, there were no Korean historical records found to date contain no evidence that Korea officially owned Takeshima in 1905 or earlier.
-When the ROK government claims that Takeshima was "the first victim of Japan's aggression against Korea," or that Japan took Takeshima "by violence and greed" or "invaded" the island, it is therefore alleging actions that were by definition impossible.
+This is also evident from the petition of the Korean minister of internal affairs, Lee Geon-ha, for Imperial Edict No. 41 of 1900, which raised the status of Ulleungdo to a gun (county).
+He stipulated an area that excluded Dokdo from the new Uldo-gun, saying "the area of the islands concerned should be 80 ri in length and 50 ri in width."
+The name Dokdo that first appeared as the written name for Takeshima in the magistrate's report had not existed in any Korean records until then, and despite the fact that newspaper articles and other sources publicized the magistrate's report and the directive from the Empire of Korea's Ministry of Home Affairs immediately afterwards, there were no records of this matter whatsoever subsequently.
+Even during the period when Korea was annexed by Japan, the issue of the issue of Ulleungdo's ownership, there is nothing referring to Takeshima.
+This is further underlined by the fact that